Give2Peer/g2p-client-android/README.md

 - [x] Start application by displaying items around the user on a map.
 - [x] Improve automatic location detection using Google API.
 - [x] Refactor to support API 10 (and onwards).
-- [ ] Add a new item using the "share" feature of the camera and gallery.
+- [x] Add a new item using the "share" feature of the camera and gallery.
 - [ ] Registration activity.
 - [ ] Register automatically when available. (?)
-- [ ] Delete items submitted by self.